 2.4.
 Semi-Geodesic Winding

 In semi-geodesic winding, unlike geodesic winding, fibers do not move freely on the mandrel, so the friction is not zero.
 If the friction is not zero, the Clairaut’s equation is no longer applicable for calculating the winding angle and we need to use Equation 4 which is the differential equation of the fiber path.
 By replacing the friction value in this equation, we can calculate the winding angle.
-In this equation, λ represents the tendency to slippage, where we substitute the friction. r is the radial coordinate, and Composite Pressure Vessel and Composite Pressure Vessel are the first and second derivatives of the radial coordinate with respect to the mandrel axis. ζ is the fiber path variable, and A is also calculated using Equation 5.
+In this equation, λ represents the tendency to slippage, where we substitute the friction. r is the radial coordinate, and and are the first and second derivatives of the radial coordinate with respect to the mandrel axis. ζ is the fiber path variable, and A is also calculated using Equation 5.

 2.5.
 Planar(Polar) Winding